-She has spent the last few years touring the world performing thousands of shows everywhere from Memphis, TN to Dublin, Ireland and has shared the stage with Josh Thompson, Clay Walker, Sara Evans, Rodney Atkins, Gloriana and Terri Clark.
+She has spent the last few years touring the world performing thousands of shows everywhere from Memphis, TN to Dublin, Ireland and is now a true viral sensation with her social media videos gaining mass appeal and more than 100 million views.

-Karen appeared on Bravo TV’s Platinum Hit with hosts Jewel & Kara Diaguardi, and has music featured on Bravo TV’s reality series My Fab 40.
-She was a contestant on Season 3 of The Voice, a Nashville Rising Star finalist in 2015 and was previously named a GAC Top 25 Songwriter.
+Karen appeared on Bravo TV’s Platinum Hit with hosts Jewel & Kara Diaguardi, and had music featured on Bravo TV’s reality series My Fab 40.
+She was a Nashville Rising Star finalist in 2015 and was previously named a GAC Top 25 Songwriter.
 Karen has been featured on NASCAR ESPN LIVE, the NFL Experience Superbowl XLVII and hundreds of other outlets world wide.

 “Every once in a while an artist and songwriter comes along that needs no coaching or advice, the world just needs to hear and see them.
 That is Karen.” – Bart Heribson, Executive Director, NSAI

-Pete writes for Demolition Music/Shakes Spear Music.
-He is a songwriter who’s had cuts across the genres.
-The pop of American Idol winner Phillip Phillips, David Archuletta, and RCA Records Betty Who , the 3x Grammy winner Blues/Americana artist Keb Mo, and in country by Ronnie Dunn, Bucky Covington, and the single “Shut Up & Fish” by Maddie & Tae.
+Pete, originally from Chicago, currently writes for Demolition Music/Shakes Spear Music.
+He is a Grammy nominated songwriter who’s had cuts across the genres.
+The pop of American Idol winner Phillip Phillips, Betty Who, and David Archuletta – the 3x Grammy winner Blues/Americana artist Keb Mo, and in country by Ronnie Dunn, Bucky Covington, and the single “Shut Up & Fish” by Maddie & Tae.